edenartlab/docs/docs/guides/creation.md

 In remix, the **Starting image** is the input image to be remixed.
 Like [/create](#create), remix allows you to request 1, 2, or 4 different samples, and inherits all the same basic and advanced settings as create, including **Width**, **Height**, **Negative prompt**, **Guidance scale**, **Sampler**, **Steps**, and **Seed**.
 However, the following additional settings are specific to the remix endpoint:

-- **Starting image strength** controls how much influence the init image has over the final result.
-Setting this to 0.0 will produce more images which maximally diverge from the original, while increasing this will produce results which more closely resemble the starting image.
+- **Image strength** controls how much influence the starting image has over the final result.
+Setting this to 0.0 will try to fully reimagine the content of the starting image but ignore its shape, colors and composition.
+Increasing this will produce results which more closely resemble the starting image.
 - **Remix prompt** allows you to guide the remix generation towards an optional prompt.
 If left blank, the remix will be entirely guided by the input image.
-- **Image strength** controls the relative influence between the input image and the Remix prompt (if set).
-Setting this to 0.0 will produce a remix that is entirely guided by the prompt, while setting it to 1.0 will produce a remix that is entirely guided by the starting image.
+- **Image prompt strength** controls the relative influence between the input image and the Remix prompt (if set).
+Tweak this value to change the impact of the remix prompt on the output.
 - **Upscale Factor** upscales the output resolution of your generated image by the given factor.
 If you want large images, upscaling is generally better than rendering at a higher starting resolution, which can result in repeating artifacts.

 ### /blend